y9luiz/GmockExample/README.md

 # Motivation

-Imagine that your production code use the method `std::chrono::system_lock::now` from `STL` And you would like to mock this class to address some business requirmenets such as, increase the code coverage.
+Imagine that your production code use the method `std::chrono::system_lock::now` from `STL` And you would like to mock this class to address some business requirements such as, increase the code coverage.

 In this example I show how you can achieve this using `gmock`.